koustubhmoharir/linux/_posts/2022-01-07-editing-text-files.md

 Using Windows tools is a crutch as these are not going to be available in other environments.
 It is necessary to take the time to learn vim.
 Most of the content below is taken from [Beginner's guide to vim](https://www.linux.com/training-tutorials/vim-101-beginners-guide-vim/).
 It takes some getting used to, but it is easy to see that vim is a [powerful editor](https://www.barbarianmeetscoding.com/blog/boost-your-coding-fu-with-vscode-and-vim).

 Ubuntu has a restricted version of vim.
-Run `sudo apt-get install vim-gtk` to replace it with a version with more features.
+Run `sudo apt install vim-gtk` to replace it with a version with more features.

 The `vi path_to_file` command opens the vim editor.